Activities for children, young people and families

 Try a relaxing yoga session with Cosmic Kids Yoga

-It’s important to take time to look after physical and mental wellbeing while social distancing.
+It’s important to take time to look after physical and mental wellbeing.

 Reduce anxiety and take part in Yoga by visiting the Cosmic Kids Yoga YouTube channel